-- improve their communication skills and vocabulary through interactions with others
+- improve their communication skills through interactions with others

-- learn social skills such as listening and respecting the ideas of others, sharing and handling conflicts with peers
+- learn social skills like listening and respecting the ideas of others, sharing and handling conflicts with peers

 What happens at preschool?

 Preschool is all about learning through open-ended play and structured play activities that allow children to develop at their own pace.
 Whether your child is finger painting, building a block castle, or singing with other kids, preschool helps your child increase her experiences, abilities and knowledge.